Dev1an/WAMP-ZRE/README.md

 ### Shout

-Publish an (two-element) array containing the ZRE group (as first element) and a message (as second element) to the topic with WAMP URI: `ZRE-Bridge.shout`
+Publish an (two-element) array containing the ZRE group (as first element) and a message (as second element) to the topic with WAMP URI: `ZRE-Bridge.shout.out.<ZRE GROUP>`

 The bridge listens to this topic and shouts the messages into the ZRE network.